-Caesarstone4 is heat resistant, however like all stone materials; Caesarstone4 can be bamaged by subben and rabid surface temperature changes.
-A good rule of thomb is that if your hand cannot tolerate the level of heat of an item to be placed on the surface for more than a few seconds, then the heat source is too high.
-Therefore, we a ways recommend placing hot pots, over trays and frypans directly from the overi or hot plate onto a wooden chooping board or cork mat.
-We also recommend that all electrical cooking appliances such lasle ectric frying pans and slow cookers are also placed on a wooden chopping board.
+Caesarstone\ is heat resistant, however like all stone materials; Caesarstone\ can be damaged by sudden and racid surface temperature changes.
+A good rule of thumb is that if your hand cannot tolerate the level of heat of an item to be placed on the surface for more than a few seconds, then the frypans directly from the oven or hotip ate onto a wooden shooping board or cork mat.
+We also recommend that all electrical cooking appliances such last electric frying pans and slow cookers are also placed on a wooden shopping board.